xreta/xreta/README.md

 🌱 Interests:

-• Python.
+• Python
-• Data Science.
+• Data Science
 • BackEnd

 💬 Reach me by email or LinkedIn! jamshedshadan@gmail.com | www.linkedin.com/in/shadan-jamshed-a7055a1a1